 - Authentic – True D&D experience with no modifiers.
 Normal mode.

 - Cataclysm – Nightmare difficulty.
-Here your party will take 50% increased damage and enemies will deal more damage and have way more health.
+Here, your party will take 50% increased damage, and enemies will deal more damage and have way more health.

 Outside of combat, your will be guiding your party through a variety of explorable areas filled with traps, chests, and secrets.
 Some of these things hold some pretty awesome pieces of gear, so it’s worth checking out everything rather than zipping through to the next battle.

 Now I mentioned crafting.
 This game does have a crafting system that will allow you to take some raw materials and make things like potions, gear, and ammunition.
-This is where your character building plays a large role because certain classes and backgrounds will have a proficiency that you can take advantage of.
-If you want potions for example, build a character who is talented with herbalism.
+This is where your character-building plays a large role because certain classes and backgrounds will have a proficiency that you can take advantage of.
+If you want potions, for example, build a character who is talented with herbalism.

-Graphics are obviously not at the standard of Baldur’s Gate 3, but as I said if you want a 1:1 adaption then it smashes it out the park, it really feels like you’re playing around the table with dice rolls on the screen, grid tactics etc. Alot of people will say its Solasta vs BG3 but I say if you want strong visuals, then go Baldur’s Gate, but if you want faithful game that respects the ruleset, go Solasta.
-The big hang up with BG3 is that it’s a D&D and Divinity hybrid and that annoyed the veteran ruleset fans.”
+“Graphics are obviously not at the standard of Baldur’s Gate 3, but as I said, if you want a 1:1 adaption, then it smashes it out of the park.
+It really feels like you’re playing around the table with all the dice rolls on the screen, grid tactics, and so on.
+A lot of people will say it’s Solasta vs BG3, but I say if you want strong visuals, then go Baldur’s Gate, but if you want a faithful game that respects the ruleset, go Solasta.
+The big hang-up with BG3 is that it’s a D&D and Divinity hybrid and that annoyed the veteran ruleset fans.”

-Overall, the game itself was a fun time, but for me it was a one and done.
+Overall, the game itself was a fun time, but for me, it was a one-and-done.
 I don’t see myself getting back into that world as I feel like I experienced everything it had to offer for a player like me.
 Solasta is available on Steam for $40 USD and is currently still being updated by the developers.